awolf2821/awolf2821.github.io/journal/entries/Game.md

 use the arrow keys to create a turn point for the snake.
 Each block will follow through the turn point and reorient properly (i.e start moving left instead of up).

 ## MVP
-The MVP for this will include at the least, a mechanic for moving the snake, wall touch detection, and random fruit location generation.
-The background and initial tiling won't be present, and the snake will be able to move freely from the grid not using the turn points.
+The snake will be able to move around on the backround with player input with arrow keys.